 Moore became the most celebrated English sculptor of the century and became influential internationally as his monumental sculptures can be found in noted art centers and cities throughout the world.

-Beech - Tate Modern, London, United Kingdom
+Beech - Collection of the Tate, United Kingdom

 Mother and Child